project-akri/akri/docs/end-to-end-demo.md

 # End-to-End Demo
 In this guide, you will deploy Akri end-to-end, all the way from discovering local video cameras to the footage being streamed on a Web application.
-You will explore how Akri can dynamically discover devices, deploy brokers pods to perform some action on a device (in this case grabing video frames and serving them over gRPC), and deploy broker services for obtaining the results of that action.
+You will explore how Akri can dynamically discover devices, deploy brokers pods to perform some action on a device (in this case grabbing video frames and serving them over gRPC), and deploy broker services for obtaining the results of that action.

 **Note:** The first step can be performed either via K3s or MicroK8s.
 Select and carry out one or the other, then continue on with the rest of the steps.